Yash-Raj07/NutriScan/README.md

 # NutriScan
+ NutriScan is a generative AI model which analyze food and body data to provide personalized health recommendations.

 =======

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.